obsidiandynamics/meteor/README.md

   - Approach is similar to how [Jackdaw](https://github.com/obsidiandynamics/jackdaw) pipelines Kafka I/O and serialization; only the pipelines will be integrated into the HazelQ client API (because we can) and thus made completely transparent to the application.
 * JMX metrics
 * Auto-confirm of subscriber offsets.
 Currently this is a manual call to `Subscriber.confirm()`.
+* Metadata server:
+  - Currently all publisher and subscribers to a stream must agree on all of the stream's parameters — capacity, number of sync/async, replicas, storage implementation, etc. There is no way to discover this information.
+The present design, however restrictive, ensures that _any_ cohort can auto-create the stream if one doesn't exist.
+(In other words, streams are always created lazily, upon first use.)
+In practice, this is acceptable for long-lived streams and where the stream configuration is static and can be agreed upon and disseminated out-of-band.
+  - Ideally, publishers and subscribers should refer to stream solely by its name, without concerning themselves with its underlying configuration.
+Create a stream metedata service that holds a serialized `StreamConfig` (e.g. JSON with YConf mappings) for a given stream name.
+(A distributed hash map should do.)
+  - The act of looking up the stream's metadata should be separate from the act of connecting to the stream for pub/sub.
+The lookup operation is done via a separate `MetadataService` API and may take an optional `Supplier<StreamConfig>`, in case the stream doesn't exist.
+  - There would ideally be one application responsible for 'mastering' the stream; that application would house the stream config and pass it as the default value.
+Typically, that application would be one of the publishers.
+Other applications would perform the lookup without knowledge of the default value; if metadata is missing then the application would either back off or fail (or more pragmatically, fail after some number of back-offs).
+Perhaps the lookup API could take a timeout value, backing off and retrying behind the scenes.
+  - Being a distributed hash map, the metadata map might itself be created lazily.
+For this reason, _all_ cohorts must agree on the metadata map configuration.
+Sensible defaults should be provided by HazelQ, with the option to override.
+  - Metadata persistence: this wouldn't be an issue for transient (non-persisted topics); however, persisted topics might survive their own metadata if the grid is reformed.
+The only problem is that there isn't a sensible default persistence configuration for the metadata hash map.
+The options are to either agree on a global configuration which is dispersed out-of-band, or to apply the `Supplier<MetadataConfig>` pattern and make one 'pilot' process responsible for metadata 'bootstrapping'.
+If all metadata replicas are lost, the other procs would have to wait for the pilot proc to join the grid.
+The same pilot proc could also be used to 'master' the streams — acting as a central repository of configuration, which it immediately transfers to the grid.
+For as long as the grid is intact, the pilot proc is dormant.
+  - The pilot is a simple process attached to the grid that can be remotely configured using a Hazelcast topic.
 * Parallel persistence engine:
   - Traditional challenge with persistence of ordered messages is that the writing a message blocks all other writers, waiting in a write queue.
 However, it's a simple model involving one large (albeit blocking) write per message.
 Reading a record is also done in one operation.
   - Proposed approach: publisher persists batch and obtains a unique (DB-assigned) store ID (slow operation, but done in parallel across publishers) before putting the compressed batch and the store ID on the ring buffer. `RingbufferStore` completes the loop by associating the store ID with the message offset (fast operation that is blocking within the master shard), indexed by ring buffer offset, before acknowledging the write.
   - By the time the batch is observed by subscribers, the batch would have been persisted and linked back to the ring buffer offset.
   - If the ring buffer cell has lapsed, `RingbufferStore` looks up the store ID for the given ring buffer offset.
 Then the store ID is resolved to the batch data.
 (Two discrete operations are required for the read, which may be issued as one composite operation depending on the persistence stack and query language semantics.)
+  - Persistence must also apply to subscriber offsets.
+Offsets may be persisted lazily; there's no need to fsync the offset before returning.
 * Background (semi-)compaction:
   - Persisted messages are obsoleted in the background based on key, and are thereby excluded from the batch, leaving a hole which may in theory be squashed (as long as the intra-batch message numbering is preserved).
 If the last message in a batch is obsoleted, then the batch is fed as a special _void batch_ to the subscriber, with a pointer to the next non-void batch.
 This way, if there is a large void in the message log (several contiguous void batches), the subscriber can rapidly skip over those ring buffer cells.
   - This might be called semi-compaction as it works at a batch level; it doesn't shuffle messages between batches or try to splice buddying batches to avoid external fragmentation.
 The algorithm reaches peak efficiency when entire batches can be reclaimed and the subscribers can begin to fast-forward their offsets, skipping over the ring buffer cells.
 Even if there are still lots of old non-void batches left due to sparsely distributed relevant/un-compacted messages, we can still realise performance gains by allowing subscribers to silently skip over the compacted messages.